DarkPix3l/Web-Pages-assignement/README.md

 In this task, you'll enrich the webpage's interactivity by integrating JavaScript.
 Initially, you'll concentrate on integrating the testimonials section, followed by implementing form validation.

+---

+## Part 5

+In this assignment, you'll refactor your code and rebuild the page using Tailwind CSS.

+### Tailwind Refactoring Approach

+The goal of this refactoring was to transition the existing CSS-based styling to Tailwind while maintaining readability, reusability, and efficiency.
+I aimed to improve maintainability by leveraging Tailwind’s utility-first approach while also preserving essential parts of the previous CSS setup.

+**Reusing Existing Styles**
+Instead of discarding all previous CSS, I extracted commonly used styles and incorporated them into Tailwind’s @layer base and @layer components.

+For global styles like typography, spacing, and form elements, I kept them in @layer base to ensure consistency across the project.

+**Defining Custom Components**
+Some elements required repeated styling, so I used @layer components to define reusable utility classes, such as:

+.purple-fill-btn for primary buttons

+.purple-border-btn for outlined buttons

+.list-card for structured content blocks

+**Ensuring Responsiveness**

+Mantained responsive typography using clamp() in the base styles.
+Used Tailwind’s breakpoints (sm:, md:, lg:) to control layout shifts across different screen sizes.